WSU-kduncan/ceg3120-cicd-Jakecuso/project5/README.md

 ```bash
 git show v1.0.0
 ```
-## 3) How to Generate a Tag in a Git Repository?
+## 3) How To Generate a Tag in a Git Repository?

-To create a new tag in your repository:
+To create a new tag in the repository:

-Navigate to your repository on your local machine.
+Navigate to my repository on my local machine.
+I
-Run the following command to create a new tag:
+Ran the following command to create a new tag:
 ```bash
 git tag -a v1.0.1 -m "Tag for version 1.0.1"
 ```